BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-1/EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 <image>
-![A concise summary of Guideline 15, which outlines the scope of a group's Own Risk and Solvency Assessment (ORSA).
+A concise summary of Guideline 15, which outlines the scope of a group's Own Risk and Solvency Assessment (ORSA).
 The group ORSA must be designed to reflect the group's structure and risk profile, and it needs to cover all material risks from every entity within the group.

-#### Guideline 15 – Scope of group ORSA
+**Guideline 15 – Scope of group ORSA**
 The participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should design the group ORSA to reflect the nature of the group structure and its risk profile.
-They should cover in the group ORSA the material risks arising from all the entities that are part of the group.](#)
+They should cover in the group ORSA the material risks arising from all the entities that are part of the group.
 </image>